olutoyevictor/PythonScripts/README.md

 # PythonScripts
-List of python scripts for hacking
+List of my python scripts for hacking